 We love your cookies.
 Out of curiosity, do you have a favorite French pastry and will you tell us where you find your treat in Paris?

 My idol is Pierre Hermé.
 Last year I gave him a sachet of my cookies, including a vanilla cookie inspired by his Infinitement Vanille tart.
-Years ago, I met him and gave him my cookies to try.
+Years ago, I had met him and gave him my cookies to try.
 He wrote a nice note back, which is posted on my website.
 What he wrote was absolute gold for me.

-I was born and raised in Kansas, but I’ve lived in Copenhagen, New York, Boston and Tokyo before moving to Paris in 1990 to be with my now, husband.
+I was born and raised in Kansas, but I’ve lived in Copenhagen, New York, Boston, and Tokyo before moving to Paris in 1990 to be with my now husband.
 So, it wasn’t a difficult transition, as I had studied French by chance in high school and college, and I had already lived and studied overseas.

 What are the successful ingredients needed to re-establish yourself in a new country when you begin with an empty plate?

 I hope I can be an inspiration to women who want to do something new, even when they’re 50 years old, or more, like me!
-I was a full-time mom with 3 kids but, when my youngest child went off to pre-school, I wanted to do something that I loved to do, so I started baking and I did as much as possible while they were at school or asleep.
+I was a full-time mom with three kids but, when my youngest child went off to pre-school, I wanted to do something that I loved to do, so I started baking and I did as much as possible while they were at school or asleep.

 Will you share with us what you like to do best in Paris?